 By opening a restaurant, Brynn has also expanded the use of tonic herbs in a culinary spotlight.
 Customers and employees a like, will be able to become familiar with adaptogenic herbs to support their immune system, digestion, mental clarity, relaxation, longevity, and ability to conquer stress.
 Brynn has taken concepts from a thriving modern health scene, and ancient civilizations health care practices, and implemented them into a convenient menu.

 Brynn is an advocate for human rights, and equality.
 She had a firm policy in 2011, that all company employees would be compensated no less than $14 hr.
 In 2018 Brynn increased the companies starting wages to $15 hr., as conversations about inequality and inflation were gaining interest.
 Minimum wage in Washington state is $13.50 as of 2020.

 Brynn wants to make sure that she is doing her part to help more women into leadership roles, and business owners.
 She also makes sure to include perks for her employees like free gym memberships that are equipped with yoga classes and saunas, provides gift certificates to employees for fresh pressed juices weekly, and monthly gift cards to the local coop for employees a paid lunch, or however they wish to use it.

 Brynn believes that by implementing environmentally responsible business practices, and including the well being of workers in any business venture, we will all see an authentic healthy productive thriving economy, and quality of life as a whole would be positively impacted.

-Outside of work Brynn enjoys a healthy active lifestyle with her Fiancé in Seattle.
-The two of them go rowing together, and train together at the gym.
+Outside of work Brynn enjoys a healthy active lifestyle rowing and training at the gym.
 Brynn enjoys yoga, dance, hiking, cooking, gardening, art exhibits, and photography.